Doorways in the Sand: Plot introduction

 A galactic confederation of alien civilizations exchanges the star-stone and the Rhennius machine, mysterious alien artifacts, for the Mona Lisa and the British Crown Jewels as part of the process of admitting Earth to its organization.
 The star-stone is missing, and Fred Cassidy, a perpetual student and acrophile, is the last known person to have seen it.
-Various criminals, Anglophile zealots, government agents and aliens torture, shoot, beat, trick, chase, terrorize, assault telepathically, stalk, and importune Fred in attempts to get him to tell them the location of the stone.
+Various criminals, Anglophile zealots, government agents and aliens torture, shoot, beat, trick, chase, terrorize, assault telepathically, stalk, and importune Fred in attempts to get him to disclose the location of the stone.
 He denies any knowledge of its whereabouts, and decides to conduct his own investigation.
 Through the examination of an alien telepath, Fred finds out that the star-stone entered his body through a wound while he was asleep.
 An alien agent, a representative of the Whillowhim culture, attempts to steal the stone when it is removed from Fred's body.
-The Whillowhim seek to limit the power of an alliance of newer, less-developed members of the galactic coalition, and its theft would temporarily stop the entry of Earth into the organization.
-In a struggle atop the building housing the Rhennius machine, the Whillowhim agent falls to its death.
-Fred accepts a position as alien cultural expert for the legation of the U.S. to the United Nations.
-The star-stone, now identified with the name Speicus, is a sentient, telepathic sociological life-form that can gather and analyze information and make reports using Fred as its host.
+The Whillowhim seek to limit the power of an alliance of newer, less-developed members of the galactic coalition, and its theft would temporarily stop Earth from joining the organization.
+In a struggle on top of the building that houses the Rhennius machine, the Whillowhim agent falls to its death.
+Fred accepts a position as alien cultural expert for the legation of the United States to the United Nations.
+The star-stone, now identified with the name Speicus, is a sentient, telepathic sociological life-form that can gather and analyze information, as well as make reports using Fred as its host.